immich-app/immich/docs/docs/features/search.md

 Metadata search (prefixed with `m:`) can search specifically by text without the use of a model.

+Archived photos are not included in search results by default.
+Archived photos can be included in the response by including a query parameter in the url specifying `searchArchived=true`.

 Some search examples:
 <img src={require('./img/search-ex-2.webp').default} title='Search Example 1' />